A. Overview of the Job Search Check-In Assignment

 Repetition is intentional: Always revisit baseline questions in progress and wrap-up calls to track movement.

-Select how you this assignment to be graded.
+Select how you want this assignment to be graded.

 No Grading